Chuck Connors: The rifle

-Three rifles were made for the show: two identical 44–40 Winchester model 1892 rifles, one that was used on the show and one for backup, and a Spanish version called an El Tigre used in the saddle holster.
-The rifle levers were modified from the round type to more "D" shaped in later episodes.
+Three rifles were made for the show - two identical .44–40 Winchester model 1892 rifles, one that was used on the show and one for backup, and a Spanish version called an El Tigre used in the saddle holster.
+The rifle levers were modified from the round type to more D-shaped in later episodes.

-Two rifles were made for Chuck Connors personally by Maurice "Moe" Hunt that were never used on the show.
+Two rifles were specifically made for Chuck Connors by Maurice "Moe" Hunt and were never used on the show.
 He was a fan of the show and gave them to Connors.
 Arnold Palmer, a friend and honorary chairman of the annual Chuck Connors charity golf event, was given one of the personal rifles by Connors and it was on display at The World Golf Hall of Fame.